Modern Slavery Act 2015, annual transparency statement

 As a provider of legal services we do not have a particularly long or complex supply chain – our main suppliers are providers of office supplies and support services (such as reprographics, transcription services, printing and scanning), IT services and equipment and facilities management.
 We are nevertheless committed to preventing acts of modern slavery and human trafficking from occurring within both our business and our supply chain.
 We expect all of our suppliers to conduct their business in a lawful and ethical manner, including adopting business practices that prevent or eliminate modern slavery and human trafficking from taking place.

 We develop strong and deep relationships with our suppliers, and trust and transparency is embedded in everything we do.
 This is key to our approach to corporate responsibility, and in turn, combating modern slavery.
-We are in the process of preparing to become participants in the UN Global Compact and will be communicating our commitment to support the Ten Principles of the UN Global Compact on human rights, labour, environment and anti-corruption within the next year and thereafter we will be submitting our Communication on Progress on an annual basis.
-We have also become members of Social Enterprise UK and we marked Modern Slavery Day with firm-wide communications and an awareness day.
+We joined the UN Global Compact at the beginning of 2020 and are in the process of preparing our first Communication on Progress in which we will demonstrate our commitment to supporting the Ten Principles of the UN Global Compact on human rights, labour, environment and anti-corruption.
+We will be submitting a Communication on Progress on an annual basis.
+We continue our membership of Social Enterprise UK and we marked Modern Slavery Day with firm-wide communications and an awareness day.
 We encourage our suppliers to follow practices consistent with our values and corporate responsibility aims and regularly work with others to increase the positive impact we have.
 Where ever possible, we invite our onsite suppliers to join us in our campaigns.

 We are also accredited as a Living Wage Employer, and pay the Living Wage (which is above the government determined minimum wage) to our own people and our regular onsite UK contractors.
 By extending this commitment beyond our own employees we are helping to improve standards and working conditions within our supply chain.